 Here are three reasons why it doesn’t matter:

-It’s important to note that this does not constitute personal advice and if you’re not sure whether an investment or savings account is right for you please seek professional financial advice.
+It’s important to note that this does not constitute personal advice.
+If you’re not sure whether an investment or savings account is right for you please seek professional financial advice.

 Digital assets and physical possessions